Sesquiterpene lactone

 Sesquiterpene lactones (SLs) are a class of sesquiterpenoids that contain a lactone ring.
 They are most often found in plants of the family Asteraceae (daisies, asters).
 Other plant families with SLs are Umbelliferae (celery, parsley, carrots) and Magnoliaceae (magnolias).
 A collection of colorless, lipophilic solids, SLs are a rich source of drugs.
 They can be allergenic and toxic in grazing livestock causing severe neurological problems in horses.
-Some are also found in corals such as Maasella edwardsi.
+Some are also found in corals of the order Octocorallia.

 Types

 Sesquiterpene lactones can be divided into several main classes including germacranolides, heliangolides, guaianolides, pseudoguaianolides, hypocretenolides, and eudesmanolides.

 Examples

 Artemisinin, a new, highly-effective anti-malarial compound, is a sesquiterpene lactone found in Artemisia annua.
 Lactucin, desoxylactucin, lactucopicrin, lactucin-15-oxalate, lactucopicrin-15-oxalate are some of the most prominent found in lettuce and spinach, giving most of the bitter taste to these crops.

 One eudesmanolide, 3-oxo-5αH,8βH-eudesma-1,4(15),7(11)-trien-8,12-olide, can work with vernolic acid and other compounds in plants to reduce inflammation.